Jean-Philippe-Brien/Hodor/README.md

 4-Use mixer
 5-Use assembly
 6-Create manager for UI
+7-create abstract mother class for manager (Include the singleton)

 # Some more feature
 1- can integrate multiple type of coin (Can add pourcent of chance to get this type)
 2- End Screen
 3- Can add more than one level (not complete)
 4- Can add plenny of sound

+# Assumption

+1- Create that like a little game